Fixed rope routes

 Approach

-Highway A9 direction Brig and exit at Furka on the cantonal road 19 direction Furka / Grimsel / Nufenen / Brig-Glis.
-In Brig, continue to Naters and then up to Blatten bei Naters.
-In Blatten, leave the village to the north and follow signs to the Gibidum dam (Stausee Gibidum).
+Access via motorway A9 to Brig, exit Furka onto cantonal road 19 towards Furka/Grimsel/Nufenen/Brig-Glis.
+In Brig continue to Naters and from there continue to Blatten near Naters.
+In Blatten, leave the village center in a north-easterly direction and follow the signs to the Gibidum reservoir.

 Parking